 I earn rewards points with various online survey companies.
 I have been accumulating points for the past several months from MyPoints and Ipsos.
 I decided this vacation was the perfect time to cash these in.

 I still have a ton of points left to cash in with My Points, but am still trying to decide if I want to order another gas gift card.
 With gas prices going down, I am hoping this will be enough or almost enough to fill the gas tank in the rental car.

 You can also try survey apps like My Soap Box and Survey Junkie.
 Both are super easy to work with and can pay out quite a bit if you take them seriously.
 There are so many other ways to earn some extra cash to have on hand, but these survey apps are great places to start!

 While this might not be an option, consider expanding your car rental search a few miles outside the airport.
 Many car rental companies have shuttle busses that take customers to and from the airport.
 I did this at LAX and saved about 20%.

 I always double check my points status with these companies and check current promotions.
 Many airlines allow you to earn points when staying at certain hotels and vice versa.
 If you are close to redeeming your free night stay or free plane ticket, this is a great option to get you closer to goal.

 Last year I earned 1 free night stay after spending 2 nights at a certain hotel chain.
 The great thing was none of these nights were used consecutively!
 This was a fantastic promotion that I am hoping they bring back this year!

 Consider Airbnb as an alternative to hotels

 I enjoyed 2 nights at the beach last year using Airbnb.
-For less than the price of local hotels, my friend and I booked an amazing large cottage with hot tub just blocks from the beach.
+For less than the price of local hotels, my friend and I booked an amazing large cottage with a hot tub just blocks from the beach.
 The place was perfect (I'm pretty picky) and we are thinking about going back this year.
 The best part?
-There was a fenced in yard and my dogs were allowed to come!
+There was a fenced-in yard and my dogs were allowed to come!